platformsh/platformsh-docs/docs/src/overview/get-support.md

 ## Slack

-If you want to chat with engineers and other customers you can join the [public Slack channel](https://chat.platform.sh/).
+If you want to talk to with engineers and other customers you can join the [public Slack channel](https://chat.platform.sh/).

 ## Community